Gord Miller (environmental commissioner)

-Gord Miller (born March 27, 1953) is a Canadian politician who was the Environmental Commissioner of Ontario, having served from February 1, 2000 to May 18, 2015.
+Gord Miller (born March 27, 1953) was the Environmental Commissioner of Ontario, having served from February 1, 2000 to May 18, 2015.
 He was appointed to a five-year term in 2000 and was reappointed to this position in 2005 and 2010 for two consecutive five-year terms.
+He also ran unsuccessfully for federal and provincial office in various Ontario electoral districts.